Stencils – A Comprehensive Guide!

 Hey y’all – it’s Rebecca back with another Comprehensive Guide.
-We will be exploring Stencils for Mixed Media, Altered Art, Junk Journaling, and more.
+We will be exploring this useful art tool for Mixed Media, Altered Art, Junk Journaling, and more.
+What is a Stencil?
 Stencils are an amazing tool for decoration and embellishing.
-I have been using stencils in my art since the 1970s.
+I have been using them in my art since the 1970s.
 As you can see below, I have more than a few.
 WINK!
 As an artist/educator, I especially enjoy learning about the features and benefits of our “tools of the trade.”
-So let’s dive into Stencils A Comprehensive Guide!
+So let’s dive into this Guide!

 What is a Stencil

 A stencil is a fairly simple tool.
 It is a template that allows a shape to be easily painted on a surface.
-The fun thing about stencils is they allow an exact pattern to be repeated over and over again.
-It is a handy way of transferring a pattern by brushing, spraying, rolling, airbrushing, or squeegeeing ink or paint through the open areas of a stencil.
-Stencils have been used to decorate walls, floors, furniture, and textiles for millennia.
+The fun thing about them is they allow an exact pattern to be repeated over and over again.
+It is a handy way of transferring a pattern by brushing, spraying, rolling, airbrushing, or squeegeeing ink or paint through the open areas of the design.
+They have been used to decorate walls, floors, furniture, and textiles for millennia.
 Used in artworks around the globe, they are very important elements to art as a whole.
-The basic method of using stencils has remained unchanged for centuries.
+The basic method of using them has remained unchanged for centuries.

-Stencils throughout history have been make of paper, tin, leather, and other materials like oiled cardboard to create painted decoration.
+Throughout history this art tool has been make of paper, tin, leather, and other materials like oiled cardboard to create painted decoration.
 All of these materials work well, with some better than others.
 These are almost always opaque.
 Paper ones eventually disintegrate.
 Below are some of my Vintage Stencils from my collection.
 The two sepia toned ones are oiled cardboard.
 All were hand cut.

 In the 20th Century, technology made it possible for stencils to be cut from a light-weight plastic material called Mylar.
 Mylar is transparent, so it is easier to see how to place the design on your surface.
-Most of the commercial stencils today are cut from 5 mil or 7 mil Mylar.
+Most of the commercial versions today are cut from 5 mil or 7 mil Mylar.
 The nicest benefit is that they are reusable!
 This innovation helped create a resurgence in the love of stenciling.
-Stencil designers and new, amazing designs flourished in the last two decades of the 20th century.
-Here is Mylar stencil from 7mil material:
+Designers, and new amazing designs, flourished in the last two decades of the 20th century.
+Here is Mylar version from 7mil material:

 Types of Stencils

 Options available today are cut, burned, die cut, or purchased pre-made.
-We might even cut one from The Graphics Fairy’s extensive library of images as you see below!
+We might even cut one from The Graphics Fairy’s extensive library of images as you see below to make your own design!
+Of course you can use your creativity and draw your own design too.

 Bridged

-The most common stencil incorporates bridges as part of the design to ensure stability.
+The most common form incorporates bridges as part of the design to ensure stability.
 But that leaves noticeable divisions of the design.
 You can clearly see the bridged areas in this example:

 Theorem or Bridgeless